smsakawat/Rout-To-Care/README.md

 # RoutToCare

-This is simple react practice project..where you can find many renowned doctors from all over the world and you can book them online
+A simple react SPA practice project,where we can hire doctors for our organization from oll over the world..

 ### Live-Site lInk